tendermint/tendermint/spec/abci++/abci++_methods.md

 3. _p_'s Tendermint calls `RequestFinalizeBlock` with _id(v)_.
 The call is synchronous.
 4. _p_'s Application processes block _v_, received in a previous call to `RequestProcessProposal`.
 5. _p_'s Application commits and persists the state resulting from processing the block.
-6. _p_'s Application calculates and returns the _AppHash_, along with an array of arrays of bytes representing the output of each of the transactions
-7. _p_'s Tendermint hashes the array of transaction outputs and stores it in _ResultHash_
-8. _p_'s Tendermint persists _AppHash_ and _ResultHash_
-9. _p_'s Tendermint unlocks the mempool -- newly received transactions can now be checked.
+6. _p_'s Tendermint unlocks the mempool -- newly received transactions can now be checked.
-10. _p_'s starts consensus for a new height _h+1_, round 0
+7. _p_'s starts consensus for a new height _h+1_, round 0

 ## Data Types existing in ABCI